Here I’ll show you the results of our Jayco Swan bed end fly modification.

-Here’s how the side support poles are attached to the back of our Jayco Swan with silicon and tech-scres:
+Here’s how the side support poles are attached to the back of our Jayco Swan with silicon and tech-screw:

 And the front using a bolt attached to the chassis (with wing-nuts on the bolt for securing the pole):

-How is it attached at the front using the wing nut?
+How is it attached at the front to the chassis?